khushbu5220/Trial_Handlebars/README.md

 Available Scripts In the project directory, you can run:

-Runs this repository in the development mode:
+Runs this repository in the development mode:<br>
 <b>nodemon index.js</b>

 Open http://localhost:300/index to view it in the browser.